Glyntawe: History

 In the Tudor period the Lord of Brecon owned several corn mills, including one in Glyntawe, called Melin Gaeth in Welsh, the villain's mill, where the villeins had to grind their corn.
 When Edward Stafford, 3rd Duke of Buckingham, was convicted of treason they became the property of the crown.

 Queen Elizabeth I of England granted the mills to one of the Herberts of Crickadarn for sixty years.

 In 1633 a decree of court established the right to compel tenants of the manor to bring their corn to the mills to be ground.

 In 1836 a chapel in the parish of Defynnog, Brecknockshire, was dedicated to Saint Callwen.

 Capel Colwyn or St Colwen's in Callwen, Glyntawe, was a chapel of ease to Defynnog until around 1868, when Glyntawe became a separate parish.

 The Imperial Gazetteer of England and Wales (1870–72) described Glyntawe as "a hamlet-chapelry in Devynnock parish, Breconshire; 7½ miles W of Brecon town and r. station.
 Post town, Brecon.
 Pop., 99.
 Houses, 20.
 The living is a p. curacy in the diocese of St. David's.
 Value, £80.
 Patron, the Vicar of Devynnock."

-On 1 July 1893 a new Church of Saint Callewn was substituted for the older building in the parish of Glyntawe by Basil Jones, bishop of St David's.
+On 1 July 1893 a new Church of Saint Callwen was substituted for the older building in the parish of Glyntawe by Basil Jones, bishop of St David's.

 Historical census figures for the hamlet of Glyntawe are: